 - 4.1 Early identification of pupils' needs is the key to unlocking the potential of pupils who may have special educational needs.
-We adopt a graduated approach to ensure that pupils who do not develop age appropriate knowledge and skills, or who fall behind their peers, are identified as early as possible. - 4.2 In attempts to understand the learning needs of pupils, we apply the four broad categories of need as set out in the SEN and Disability Code of Practice:
+We adopt a graduated approach to ensure that pupils who do not develop age-appropriate knowledge and skills, or who fall behind their peers, are identified as early as possible. - 4.2 In attempts to understand the learning needs of pupils, we apply the four broad categories of need as set out in the SEN and Disability Code of Practice:

-Communication and Cognition and Social, emotional Sensory and/or interaction needs learning needs and mental health needs physical needs Students who experience difficulty with speech, language and communication.
-Students who learn at a slower pace than their peers, or who have difficulties acquiring skills in a specific area such as literacy.
+Communication and interaction needs Cognition and learning needs Social, emotional and mental health needs Sensory and/or physical needs Pupils who experience difficulty with speech, language and communication.
+Pupils who learn at a slower pace than their peers, or who have difficulties acquiring skills in a specific area such as literacy.
 This includes students with moderate learning difficulties and severe learning difficulties, requiring support in all areas of the curriculum and participation in school life in general.
-Students' needs may be manifested in different ways, such as becoming withdrawn or displaying challenging behaviour.
+Pupils' needs may be manifested in different ways, such as becoming withdrawn or displaying challenging behaviour.
 These may include being disruptive or self-harming.
-Students who have difficulty paying attention, or forming attachments with adults also fall into this category.
-Students who require special educational provision because they have a disability that prevents them from accessing the educational facilities that are generally available.
+Pupils who have difficulty paying attention or forming attachments with adults also fall into this category.
+Pupils who require special educational provision because they have a disability that prevents them from accessing the educational facilities that are generally available.